 Often hotly debated in terms of which is better, Argentina’s Los Glaciares National Park is every bit spectacular as Chile’s Torres del Paine National Park just across the border.
 But it is best to do both sides so you can decide for yourself.
-On either side, there is a good chance you will encounter condors, pumas, guanacos, huemuls, red and grey foxes, skunks, armadillos, field mice and countless species of birdlife that inhabit this region of Southern Patagonian Andes.
+On either side, there is a good chance you will encounter condors, pumas, guanacos, huemuls, red and grey foxes, skunks, armadillos, field mice, and countless species of birdlife that inhabit this region of Southern Patagonian Andes.

 For Los Glaciares National Park, El Calafate is the gateway to the broad and actively calving Perito Moreno Glacier.
 While El Chaltén is the starting point of some of the best Argentine Patagonian walks and treks around the base of Mount Fitz Roy.
-And unlike Torres del Paine where there are no services available, there are numerous accommodation options, restaurants, and other township services close to/inside Los Glaciares National Park, making it easily more affordable to explore.
+And unlike Torres del Paine where there are no services available, there are numerous accommodation options, restaurants, and other township services close to/inside Los Glaciares National Park, making it easily more affordable to exploring Patagonia.

 So, which option is right for you?

 Like Torres del Paine, there are basically three ways for you to explore Los Glaciares National Park in Patagonia, Argentina.
-These range from budget friendly to deluxe all inclusive stays.
+These range from budget-friendly to deluxe all-inclusive stays.